 If you configure the number of Gateway instances to be greater than zero for a given product, you create a dependency on TAS for VMs for that product installation.
 If you attempt to install a product tile with a TAS for VMs dependency before installing TAS for VMs, the install fails.

-To change the number of Gateway instances, click the product tile, then select Settings > Resource sizes > INSTANCES and change the value next to the product Gateway job.
+To change the number of Gateway instances, click the product tile, then select Settings, then Resource sizes, followed by INSTANCES and change the value next to the product Gateway job.

 To remove the TAS for VMs dependency, change the value of this field to 0